manoloscipi/manoloscipi/README.md

 Current project;
 I'm currently collaborating with my team on Bloom Express, a web project that you can explore here: 🌐 https://bloom-express.onrender.com/

-🔗 GitHub Repository: Explore our code on GitHub
+🔗 GitHub Repository: Explore our code on https://github.com/BloomExpress/bloom-express